richirey75/python-final-project/README.md

-# python-final-project
+# Python-final-project
-Final Project for the Python course in codedex
+## Final Project for the Python course in codedex

-This is a discord bot that a user can use the '$meme' phrase to receive a random meme from the bot.
-Using the reddit api for memes
+- This is a discord bot that a user can use the '$meme' phrase to receive a random meme from the bot 🤖